scott-griffiths/bitstring/doc/creation.rst

     >>> f1 = BitArray(float=10.3, length=32)
     >>> f2 = BitArray('float:64=5.4e31')

-Floating point numbers can be used for initialisation provided that the bitstring is 32 or 64 bits long.
+Floating point numbers can be used for initialisation provided that the bitstring is 16, 32 or 64 bits long.
 Standard Python floating point numbers are 64 bits long, so if you use 32 bits then some accuracy could be lost.
+The 16 bit version has very limited range and is used mainly in specialised areas such as machine learning.

 Note that the exact bits used to represent the floating point number could be platform dependent.
 Most PCs will conform to the IEEE 754 standard, and presently other floating point representations are not supported (although they should work on a single platform - it just might get confusing if you try to interpret a generated bitstring on another platform).